- Group: Freshwater

-The breeding habits of darters vary from one species to another, though they are all egg layers.
+The breeding habits vary from one species to another, though they are all egg layers.
 They tend to spawn over rocky areas and they generally do not display any parental care once the eggs have hatched.

 There are over 150 species of darter but some of the most common species include the Rainbow Darter, Sand Darters, Snubnose Darter, Stippled Darter, Orange Throat Darter, Saddled Darter, Banded Darter, etc.